 Soapbox

-Here are links to a small selection of material on development economics and delivery strategies that I used.
-Most of this is quite old now and a lot of the hard data and references to regulations are out of date, but the general analysis is still mostly relevant and website analytics tell me that people still look for them.
-I hope you find it expressed here in rather more accessible terms than in the dreary text books.
+Here are links to a small selection of the material on development economics and delivery strategies that I used.
+Most of this is quite old now, and a lot of the hard data and references to regulations are out of date, but the general analysis is still mostly relevant, and website analytics tell me that people still look for them.
+I hope you find it expressed here in rather more accessible terms than in the dreary and theoretical textbooks.
+The links will take you to my OneDrive repository.
+They are safe.

 Delivery Strategies for Masterplans and Area Action Plans.

-Personal practice note on how / if good design affects the value of a scheme.
-Undated.
+Personal practice note on how / if good design affects the value of a scheme, originally written for planning and architect clients.

 Development Freakenomics Part 1.